tawanda-profuse/tmdb-api/README.md

 2. Once you’re logged into your profile, click on your username/profile menu in the top right corner and select “Settings”
 3. Under “Settings”, click on “API” in the left hand navigation
 4. Under the API Settings, you can

-***If you have any questions, difficulties or would simply like to discuss the requirements, please do not hesitate to contact us at support@thezig.io.
-Asking questions for clarification or requesting help of any kind, is NOT AT ALL disqualifying, in fact we encourage it, it's called teamwork :-)***

-We look forward to receiving your submission.

-Good Luck